How about the Almond Milk?

 ALMOND MILK RECIPE

-This milk is so perfect for cereal, cookie dunking, drinking strait or baking.
+This milk is so perfect for cereal, cookie dunking, drinking straight or baking.

 Makes 4 cups – 8 Servings